15+ Intense Yandere Boy Anime Characters (Male Yandere List)

 Clear (OVA Routes) — DRAMAtical Murder

-Clear - DRAMAtical Murder
+Clear DRAMAtical Murder yandere boy OVA

 Clear is a complicated case.
 In the main anime, he’s not framed as a classic yandere.
 But in the OVA routes (based on the visual novel endings), the obsession and extremes come out hard.